-First-time travelers to Vietnam often fret over one decision: should I arrive in Hanoi or Ho Chi Minh City?
+First-time travelers to Vietnam often fret over one decision: should I fly into Hanoi or Ho Chi Minh City?

 The cultural differences between Hanoi and HCMC/Saigon are palpable, even for fresh-off-the-plane tourists.
 The differences are somewhat akin to L.A. versus New York, or Toronto versus Montreal:

 - Ho Chi Minh City is stereotypically thought of as the hotbed of innovation, business, and pop-culture;